aline-fagundes/aline-fagundes/README.md

   <samp>
 I'm Aline Napoli Fagundes.
   <br> <br>
-💻 I'm on track with learning more about Java, Angular/JS and Python.
+💻 I'm on track with learning more about Java and Spring Framework.
   </samp>
 <br>